Train hard with workload context

 Tuwa maintains two parallel views of your training.
 Your acute load reflects what you've done in roughly the last week — how fresh or fatigued you are right now.
 Your chronic load reflects your training over roughly the last four weeks — your fitness base.
 The ratio between these two numbers is where the insight lives.

 Your body can handle gradual increases in training stress because it adapts — muscles get stronger, tendons toughen, the cardiovascular system becomes more efficient.
 But sudden jumps are a different story.
-When your acute load spikes far above your chronic baseline — when you're doing dramatically more in a week than your body has been prepared for — injury risk increases significantly.
-Tuwa detects these spikes before you execute the session, not after, giving you the chance to adjust rather than just recover from a mistake.
+When your acute load rises far above your chronic baseline — when you're doing dramatically more in a week than your recent training has prepared you for — that mismatch deserves attention.
+Tuwa surfaces the spike before you execute the session, not after, giving you the chance to adjust rather than explain the week in hindsight.

 Reps in reserve as a second intensity signal